Vogs27/Robotics2018_19/readme.txt

 ________________________________________________________________________________
 How to run our project:
 1. Place the package folder in your ROS workspace and compile it with catkin_make
+2. Run command "source devel/setup.bash" in your workspace root
-2. Run roscore and run the bag file in a separate terminal
+3. Run roscore and run the bag file in a separate terminal
-3. Start our node with rosrun.
+4. Start our node with rosrun.
 Prototipe: rosrun first_project tf_odom_pub

 Notes: to show correctly tf in rviz, you must set the static frame name as "world".
 You can also draw the base_link point using the "odometry" function in
 	rviz and subscribing to "world" topic.